mulesoft-assets/template-sfdc2sfdc-casecustomobject-bidirectional-sync/README.md

 ## errorHandling.xml<a name="errorhandlingxml"/>
-Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
-As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.
+This is the right place to handle how your integration will react depending on the different exceptions.
+This file holds a [Choice Exception Strategy](http://www.mulesoft.org/documentation/display/current/Choice+Exception+Strategy) that is referenced by the main flow in the business logic.